 Bullying.
 No Way!
 Take action every day

-The 2019 National Day of Action against Bullying and Violence (NDA) has a new theme: Bullying.
+Bullying.
 No Way!
-Take action every day.
-This theme builds on the 2018 journey to Imagine a world free from bullying, by inviting school communities to turn big ideas into action.
+Take action every day invites school communities to turn big ideas into action.
 Parents, teachers, students or members of the community can turn ideas into action and help deliver a powerful message that bullying and violence are never okay.

-The 2019 NDA school engagement activity provides a chance for students to lead action in an area identified for their school communities and drive the agenda across the whole school year.
-The NDA 2019 will open opportunities for authentic student voice, with teachers supporting students to actively participate in their school communities, put forward their ideas and views, contribute to decision-making and influence outcomes.
+This NDA school engagement activity provides a chance for students to lead action in an area identified for their school communities and drive the agenda across the whole school year.
+It opens opportunities for authentic student voice, with teachers supporting students to actively participate in their school communities, put forward their ideas and views, contribute to decision-making and influence outcomes.

 The complete suite of Bullying.
 No Way!
 Take action every day materials is now available.
 These materials are designed to support teachers and students in the steps for taking action: choosing an action area; deciding on a student-led action; planning for action; taking action and reviewing the action.